529 Savings Plan

 With an MFS 529 Savings Plan, you have a variety of investment choices plus three investment paths to take.

 1. Age-based investment option

 When you select the age-based investment approach, you do not have to worry about switching to a more conservative portfolio as the child approaches college age.
 Your assets are automatically transferred to a more conservative asset allocation fund as your beneficiary approaches college age.
-This option transfers your assets among four investment options that invest in MFS asset allocation funds that are designed to take into account the approximate number of years before your beneficiary starts college.
-Then, during the child’s college years, the assets are placed in a conservative bond fund.
-You will notice that the younger the child, the more aggressive the portfolio.
-That is because generally they have more time to ride out volatile markets.
-The principal value of the fund options are not guaranteed at any time.
-The assets will be exchanged automatically to an investment option which invests in a more conservative MFS Asset Allocation Fund as the designated beneficiary gets older.
+This option transfers your assets among five MFS asset allocation funds that are designed to take into account the approximate number of years before your beneficiary starts college.
+Then, during the child’s college years, the assets are placed in a conservative bond fund (MFS Limited Maturity Fund).
+Automatic exchanges take place on the quarterly exchange date on or following the beneficiary’s sixth, eleventh, fifteenth, seventeenth and nineteenth birthdays.
 The funds' objectives and investment strategies change from one age-based model to another, and the principal value of the fund options are not guaranteed at any time.

 2. Built-in allocation approach